romaintrovallet/tutorials/NCS_BLE_DFU.md

 ![Picture of VSCode where the place to click is higlighted](img/NCS/BLE/ble_lbs_sample.png)

 Then save the app.
-You should pick a high level folder because of the limit of 250 characters by CMake Furthermore, when you build the application you will have a `build` folder and within a lots of folder and folder thus making the full path of certain files very long.
+You should pick a high level folder because of the limit of 250 characters by CMake
+Furthermore, when you build the application you will have a `build` folder and within a lots of folder and folder thus making the full path of certain files very long.

-I choose this path for the example : `c:\ncs\myapps\`
+I choose this path for the example : `c:\ncs\myapps\` And I gave it the name `ble_dfu_peripheral_lbs`

 ![Picture of VSCode where the place to click is higlighted](img/NCS/BLE/appli_saving-1.png)